Exhilarated at the journey I was on, I ran along the path.

 Delight!

-I took it all in as I walking the path again, now running, now climbing, now clawing my way up an ever-steepening path, but jewels were literally falling into my hands as I went further up.
+I took it all in as I was walking the path again, now running, now climbing, now clawing my way up an ever-steepening path, but jewels were literally falling into my hands as I went further up.

 These jewels were breathtaking.